 - If my child will not drink, what are other ways to get my child enough fluids?

 - Can my child drink anything with caffeine, such as coffee or tea?

 - Can my child drink fruit juices or carbonated drinks?

 - Is it safe to give my child medicines from the store that may help slow the diarrhea down?

 - Do any of the medicines, vitamins, herbs, or supplements my child is taking cause diarrhea?

 - Are there medicines I should stop giving my child?

 - Does having diarrhea mean my child has a more serious medical problem?

 What to ask your doctor about diarrhea - child; Loose stools - what to ask your doctor - child

-Bhutta BA.
-Acute gastsroenteritis in Children.
+Bhutta ZA.
+Acute gastsroenteritis in children.
 In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 340.